sen-mao/StageVAR/README.md

 </div>

-:star: If InterLCM is helpful to your images or projects, please help star this repo.
+:star: If StageVAR is helpful to your images or projects, please help star this repo.
 Thanks! :hugs:

 ---